 - Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 As a Missouri driver, you have the right to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Warren County, MO immediately.
-If you have already completed a field test and have been arrested for a DUI in Missouri, your Warren County, MO DUI attorney will design an insurmountable defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Warren County, MO immediately.
+If you have already agreed to and participated in a field test and have been arrested for a DUI in Missouri, your DUI attorney in Warren County, MO will design an impenetrable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Warren County, MO

-A checkpoint is a roadblock temporarily set up on a roadway as a way to systematically screen drivers for driving under the influence.
+A checkpoint is a temporary roadblock used as a way to randomly check drivers for driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Lawmakers in Missouri have discussed banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+Missouri lawmakers have debated banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Police departments in Warren County and around Missouri do not use checkpoints as heavily as they used to, but you should still familiarize yourself with your rights and the rules regulating checkpoints.
-When it doubt, speak to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Warren County and throughout Missouri are not as prevalent as they once were, but it is still wise to educate yourself on your rights and the rules regulating checkpoints.
+If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.

 - carried out in a way that is neutral to all drivers (i.e. randomly selected drivers)